-Using Our Trade Alerts
+Using Our Trading Alerts

 Even if you’ve been trading options for years, branching out into more complex option strategies can be daunting.

 The following examples include explanations of trades that Henry typically does, along with instructions for how to enter the trade in ThinkorSwim.
 Though the examples are written in TOS, the orders are read the same, regardless.
-The following examples cover long calls, iron condors and his signature strategy – the unbalanced butterfly.
+The following examples cover long calls, iron condors, and his signature strategy – the unbalanced butterfly.

 Options Chain – This alert means that Henry bought 1 FB call for $4.65 each, and this is the price he was filled at.
 The strike price is $141, and they will expire on May 5th, 2017.
 This is an opening position for the trade.
 Henry typically buys long calls when he is looking for a big move, using call debit spreads instead when he is bullish but looking for a smaller move.
 He buys calls when he doesn’t want his gains capped by the spread.

 Order Confirmation – After you hit, ‘Confirm and Send,’ you’ll see this order confirmation dialog.
 Never take a trade if the risk/reward is not acceptable to you for your personal account.
 If you’re not comfortable with the risk/reward, just pass on that trade.
-In this trade you’re risking $465.00 total per contract.
+In this trade, you’re risking $465.00 total per contract.
 If it all looks good, hit send.

-Order Entry – Because we are selling this vertical, it makes it a credit spread – we are taking in a credit for selling this to someone.
-It is our hope that the premium we sold will decay, allowing us to buy it back at a cheaper price before expiration, or having it expire worthless.
+Order Entry – Because we are selling this vertical, it makes it a credit spread – we are taking in credit for selling this to someone.
+It is our hope that the premium we sold will decay, allowing us to buy it back at a cheaper price before expiration, or have it expire worthless.

 The order says SELL – so we want to sell the first strike listed in the order – $305 – and buy the lower strike for protection, which is $300.
-Right click on the bid in the options chain in the row that says ‘305’ scroll down to sell, and click vertical.
-Make sure you’ve entered your order correctly, and the credit is close to what the trade alert states.
+Right-click on the bid in the options chain in the row that says ‘305’ scroll down to sell, and click vertical.
+Make sure you’ve entered your order correctly, and that the credit is close to what the trade alert states.

 Order Confirmation – After you hit, ‘Confirm and Send,’ you’ll see this order confirmation dialog.
 Never take a trade if the risk/reward is not acceptable to you for your personal account.
 If you’re not comfortable with the risk/reward, just pass on that trade.